6 Must-Have Astrophotography Apps

 This astrophotography app has many features including the following:

-• This app is great for stargazing as it shows you planets, constellations, and deep sky objects as you point your phone at the sky.
+• It’s great for stargazing as it shows you planets, constellations, and deep sky objects as you point your phone at the sky.

 • Great for learning how to find objects in the night sky.